Prologue [Edited 08/12/20]

 Antonio swallowed roughly, wincing at the feeling similar to glass shards stabbing his throat.
 His mouth was dry, yet his body was drenched in perspiration.
 The new direction of the conversation had his hands clenching tightly in the expensive material of his suit pants, as a deep sense of dread ate away at him from the inside out.

 “I wish to unite our two families through the strongest bond there is and combine our strengths.
 Naturally, this will ensure your quickly crumbling position at the top, something I understand you to adore more than anything.”
 Sebastiano held off the fierce scowl wanting to encompass his face at the vile words.
 While Antonio was usually an intelligent man, something Sebastiano respected, he was sickened by Antonio’s unbalanced priorities.

 To Sebastiano, family always came first, a notion that he was now testing as he awaited Antonio’s answer to his outlandish yet profitable proposal.

 “You will keep her safe?”
 Antonio requested quietly, as if he was ashamed of his words.

 “I look after family.”

 Antonio gritted his teeth to hold in his protests.
-He could no longer afford to anger Don.
+He could no longer afford to anger the Don.
 He didn’t want to concede, but he had no choice.
-He could no longer protect his family without the aid of the D’onofrio’s and he wasn’t willing to risk their safety over a petty matter of his pride.
+He could no longer protect his family without the aid of the D’Onofrio’s and he wasn’t willing to risk their safety over a petty matter of his pride.

-“Very well,” Antonio’s voice strained to speak the words, but regardless Sebastiano heard them.
+It was all Sebastiano needed in confirmation.
 The foreboding man stood; his hand outstretched towards Antonio which was clasped limply to seal the deal between the two men.
 Antonio had just signed his daughter’s life away to the most powerful mafia family currently residing in the U.S.A.